WinterAxis/ESV-MD-Bible/The_Bible_esv/43_John/John_18.md

 But you have a custom that I should release one man for you at the Passover.
 So do you want me to release to you the King of the Jews?"

 ###### 40
 They cried out again, "Not this man, but Barabbas!"
-Now Barabbas was a robber. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Now Barabbas was a robber.

 ***